Why Should You Consider PPA for Speech Language Resources?

 How Does Speech Language Therapy Help?

 Based on the evaluation results, an individualized treatment plan is developed to target specific difficulties.
 Therapy is usually provided individually.
 In some cases, however, group therapy may be most beneficial.
 The mode of therapy (individual or group) and the frequency of therapy are always determined by considering the specific needs of each person and family.
-Our therapy sessions range from 30 to 60 minutes long.

 When working with children and others who may need support outside of therapy, we encourage caregivers to observe treatment sessions.
 We also give caregivers specific instructions on practice exercises to be conducted between sessions, as repeated practice leads to faster advancement in therapy.
 Regular therapy attendance is also important to achieve the most progress.